App version: 0.1.0

 What Does Student Loan Forgiveness Mean?

-In the context of student loans, forgiving debt means you are released from your obligations of paying all or some of what you owe for your college educationWhen looking into ways to get relief from your student loans, you may see the terms “discharge” or “cancellation,” and while they end up with the same result — a release from the obligation of having to pay — they do mean different things than forgiveness and they have different requirements.Since becoming president, Biden eliminated more than $32 billion of student loan debt before he unveiled his widespread debt-canceling proposal.
+In the context of student loans, forgiving debt means you are released from your obligations of paying all or some of what you owe for your college educationWhen looking into ways to get relief from your student loans, you may see the terms “discharge” or “cancellation,” and while they end up with the same result — a release from the obligation of having to pay — they do mean different things than forgiveness and they have different requirements.Since becoming president, Biden has eliminated more than $66 billion of student loan debt that had nothing to do with his blocked one-time forgiveness plan.
 Some of that amount was debt forgiveness, but a great deal was made up of canceled debt.
-The reasons range from loan holder disability to a closed school discharge.For example, in 2022, Biden provided $7.1 billion in relief for borrowers eligible for total and permanent disability (TPD).
-This included $5.8 billion in automatic student loan discharges to 323,000 borrowers and reinstating $1.3 billion in loan discharges for another 41,000 borrowers.
+The reasons range from loan holder disability to a closed school discharge to debt relief for those who work in public service.For example, as of 2023, Biden has provided $9.8 billion in relief for 469,000 borrowers eligible for total and permanent disability (TPD).

 When Will Pause in Loan Payments End?